florianpircher/GutenTag/README.md

 | `GlyphPreviewInset` | `int` | `6` | The inset on all four edges of the glyph preview image in display points.
 The font size of the glyph preview is `GlyphPreviewSize - (2 * GlyphPreviewInset)`, i.e. the image height without the top and bottom insets.
 Negatives values crop into the image. |
 | `MaximumGlyphPreviewCount` | `int` | `1000` | Limits the number of glyph previews shown in the tag menu.
 This is useful since creating glyph previews can be impossibly slow if there are many glyphs for a tag.
 The limit can be lifted by setting the value to `-1`. |

-Each key is prefixed by `net.addpixel.GutenTag.` (for example `GlyphPreviewSize` is addressed as `net.addpixel.GutenTag.GlyphPreviewSize`).
+Each key is prefixed by `com.FlorianPircher.GutenTag.` (for example `GlyphPreviewSize` is addressed as `com.FlorianPircher.GutenTag.GlyphPreviewSize`).

 <details>
 <summary>Set Preferences from the Command Line</summary>